dananjohnson/dana-v2/_pages/bio.md

 ## Background

 ### Professional
-I have been working as a freelance designer and developer for over five years.
-I spend a lot of my time running [Sloop Creative](http://www.sloopcreative.com/) with my partner, Moeko Crider.
-We’re a community-minded creative studio located in the beautiful Skagit Valley, Washington.
-Prior to this, I served as the Managing Editor of [*Art in Print*](http://artinprint.org), the premier American publication on the the artist’s print.
-I also worked as Assistant Media Coordinator at UT-Austin’s Hindi–Urdu Flagship from 2012–13.
+I’m a Frontend Developer at [Cast Iron Coding](http://castironcoding.com/) in Portland, Oregon.
+Before that, I did design and development at [Sloop Creative](http://www.sloopcreative.com/), a community-minded creative studio I started with my partner, Moeko Crider.
+In the past, I also served as the Managing Editor of [*Art in Print*](http://artinprint.org), and worked as Assistant Media Coordinator at UT-Austin’s Hindi–Urdu Flagship from 2012–13.

 ### Academic
 I completed my M.A. in Asian Cultures and Languages from The University of Texas at Austin in 2013.
 There, I worked on the topics of masculinity, asceticism, and medicine in South Asian history; I also studied Sanskrit, Pali, and Hindi.
 My Master’s Thesis, “Reckoning Up the Body: Logics of Enumeration and Arrangement in Buddhist and Ayurvedic Inventories of Anatomy,” was a deep comparative reading of anatomical inventories in *Visuddhimagga*, *Caraka-saṃhita*, and *Suśruta-saṃhita*.
 I argued, against the gloss that these accounts are either “religious” or “medical” in nature, that they carve up the materiality of the human body in a constellation of complex and often overlapping ideologies and epistemologies.
 The thesis was a finalist for the UT-Austin Graduate School’s Outstanding Master’s Thesis Award.